sachinmyneni/jekyll-now/_posts/2020-06-28-Scraping-crime-data.md

    I changed the dictionary lookup into a random.sample(list(dict),1) and did not use a specific seed.
    So far each time it started off with a different state and different city.
    As of the writing of this page I am at around 885,000 lines in the CSV file (Huntington, West Virginia, 2010)
+1. WIP: The next plan is to break down the CSV by state so that scanning for existing records does not take a long time in future restarts.